Hardeep M. Singh, M.D.

 Acid reflux is an uncomfortable and annoying condition commonly associated with the symptoms of heartburn.
 Over time, acid reflux causes irritation and damage to the esophagus, called gastroesophageal reflux disease (GERD).
-If you struggle with acid reflux or GERD, Hardeep M. Singh, MD, treats the conditions from his practice in Orange County, California, serving Santa Ana, Irvine, and Newport Beach, and can help you manage your symptoms effectively.
+If you struggle with acid reflux or GERD, Hardeep M. Singh, MD, treats the conditions from his practice in Orange County, California, serving Irvine, Newport Beach and Orange, and can help you manage your symptoms effectively.
 For more information, call the office today or make an appointment online.

 Acid reflux occurs when the acid contained in your stomach overflows into the esophagus, the tube connecting your mouth to your stomach.
 The esophagus is not resistant to this acid the same way your stomach lining is, so this can cause irritation and damage to the esophagus that manifests in numerous unpleasant ways.
 This condition is called gastroesophageal reflux disease, or GERD for short.